cheqd/product-docs/tutorials/dids/cheqd-cosmos-cli/create-did-and-did-document.md

 "priv_key_base_64":"FxaJOy4HFoC2Enu1SizKtU0L+hmBRBAEpC+B4TopfQoyetOF5T68Ks3db5Yy9ykFdgEboPUes3m6wvXNLpbv+Q=="}
 ```

+**Please take it into account that this keys will be used for updating the DID-Doc too.
+If you want to manage created DID-Doc in future it would be great to save this keys somewhere in safe.**

 #### 2. Get multibase58 string

 It needs for inserting it into the DID-doc (`public_key_multibase` field in `verification_method` section)